BlueberryWolf/PSVR2-Gamepad/README.md

 # PSVR2-Gamepad

-A small Windows app that lets your PSVR2 Sense controllers act like a single Xbox 360 controller.
-It reads the inputs via HidSharp and sends them to a virtual Xbox controller using ViGEm.
+A small Windows app that lets your PSVR2 Sense controllers act like a single DualShock 4 or Xbox 360 controller.
+It reads the inputs via HidSharp and sends them to a virtual gamepad using ViGEm.

 Think of it as a bridge so your PSVR2 controllers can work in pretty much any game that supports XInput.